Search

 2) How will the system scale to support millions of concurrent viewers?

 We landed on Server Sent Events (SSE) being the appropriate technology.
 Now we need to figure out how to scale it.
 With SSE, we need to maintain an open connection for each viewer.
-Modern servers and operating systems can handle large numbers of concurrent connections—commonly in the range of 100k.
-Realistically, system resources like CPU, memory, and file descriptors become the bottleneck before you hit any theoretical limit.
+Modern servers can handle large numbers of concurrent connections, commonly in the range of 100k, but system resources like CPU, memory, and file descriptors become the bottleneck before you hit any theoretical limit.
 If we want to support many millions of concurrent viewers, we simply won't be able to do it on a single machine.
 We must scale horizontally by adding more servers.

 Contrary to a common misconception, the capacity isn't limited to 65,535 connections.
 That number refers to the range of port numbers, not the number of connections a single server port can handle.
 Each TCP connection is identified by a unique combination of source IP, source port, destination IP, and destination port.
 With proper OS tuning and resource allocation, a single listening port can handle hundreds of thousands or even millions of concurrent SSE connections.